jieyangumn/jieyangumn.github.io/index.md

 ## About Me

 I am currently a postdoctoral researcher at the University of Minnesota, collaborating with Professor [Zhenong Jin](https://bbe.umn.edu/people/zhenong-jin) in the [Digital Agriculture Group](https://umn-digitalag.com/).
 I received my Ph.D. degree from the Department of Biosystems Engineering at Zhejiang University, advised by Professors [K.C.
 Ting](https://abe.illinois.edu/directory/kcting), [Yibin Ying](https://person.zju.edu.cn/en/0089059), and [Tao Lin](https://person.zju.edu.cn/en/lintaolab).
 My research focuses on developing advanced machine learning approaches to investigate sustainable agricultural production under climate change.
-{% My name, Jie (杰), was given by my mother, who hoped I would grow into an exceptional individual capable of making a positive impact on the world.%}

 ## Research Interests